-In January 2001, the Board approved the issuance of up to \$650 million of Senior Subordinate Lien Sales Tax Revenue Commercial Paper Notes under the provisions of the Master Debt Resolution.
-In 2006, a new Revolving Credit Agreement was executed with four lenders (Westdeutsche Landesbank Girozentrale, Bayerische Landesbank Girozentrale, State Street Bank and Trust Company, and Landesbank Baden-Wurtemberg) to provide a liquidity facility to support the Commercial Paper Program.
-The Revolving Credit Agreement expired on January 21, 2011.
-A new agreement was executed with Bank of America with an effective date of January 20, 2011.
-As part of this new revolving credit agreement, the maximum commercial paper amount that can be issued is limited to a principal amount of \$150 million.
+In January 2001, the DART Board approved the issuance of up to \$650 million of Senior Subordinate Lien Sales Tax Revenue Commercial Paper Notes under the provisions of the Master Debt Resolution.
+In 2011, DART executed a revolving line of credit agreement with Bank of America with an effective date of January 20, 2011.
+As part of this agreement, the maximum commercial paper amount that can be issued is limited to a principal amount of \$150 million.
 The Revolving Credit Agreement contains certain covenants as follows: projected gross sales and use tax revenues must exceed debt service requirements by 150% for each of the three following and consecutive fiscal years, beginning with the first fiscal year in which debt service on the proposed bond obligations will be due and 200% of four consecutive quarters of the last six quarters.
-DART complied with these covenants for the years ended September 30, 2012 and 2011.
-Commercial paper is issued in blocks for terms from 1 to 270 days.
+DART complied with these covenants for the years ended September 30, 2013 and 2012.
+The Revolving Credit Agreement is secured by and payable from a pledge (senior subordinate lien) of DART's sales and use tax revenue.
+On November 15, 2012, DART issued \$127,775 the Series 2012 Revenue Bonds and used the proceeds from these Bonds to refund the Commercial Paper Notes outstanding at the time and to pay for the issuance costs of the Series 2012 Bonds.
+The Revolving Credit Agreement with Bank of America was also terminated on November 15, 2012.

-For the Years Ended September 30, 2012 and 2011 (Dollars in Thousands)
+FOR THE YEARS ENDED SEPTEMBER 30, 2013 and 2012 (Dollars in Thousands)